Logiqx/gps-details/docs/devices/garmin/review/fit.md

 #### Session

-Applications such as APPro may record some human-readable information that relates to the session.information.
+Applications such as APPro may record some human-readable information that relates to the session.

 | Name        | Example                      |
 | ----------- | ---------------------------- |